spring-projects/spring-data-relational/readme.md

 # Spring Data JDBC

-The primary goal of the [Spring Data](http://projects.spring.io/spring-data) project is to make it easier to build Spring-powered applications that use data access technologies.
-This module deals with enhanced support for JDBC based data access layers.
+The primary goal of the [Spring Data](http://projects.spring.io/spring-data) project is to make it easier to build Spring-powered applications that use data access technologies. **Spring Data JDBC** offers the popular Repository abstraction based on JDBC

+## This is NOT an ORM

+Spring Data JDBC does not try to be an ORM.
+It is not a competitor to JPA.
+Instead it is more of a construction kit for your personal ORM that you can define the way you like or need it.

+This means that it does rather little out of the box.
+But it offers plenty of places where you can put your own logic, or integrate it with the technology of your choice for generating SQL statements.

 ## Features ##

+### CRUD operations

+### Events

 ## Getting Help ##